Executive Leadership Team

 Before joining DCIDS, Greg worked over 20 years in the automotive tooling industry, focusing exclusively on Information Technology over the last 15 years.
 He last served as the Vice President of Information Technology with Synergis Technologies in Grand Rapids, Michigan.

-Stephanie Cozby has been in organ procurement and tissue banking for nearly 20 years, including 12 years of experience overseeing hospital development, organ recovery, business operations, and IT staff.
-Over the last eight years her knowledge and deep understanding has been a significant asset in developing and integrating the company’s quality systems with operations.
+Stephanie Cozby has been in organ procurement and tissue banking for nearly 20 years, with extensive experience overseeing hospital development, organ recovery, business operations, and IT staff.
+Over the last eight years at DCIDS her leadership knowledge and deep understanding of healthcare and operations management has been a significant asset in developing and integrating the company’s quality and compliance systems with operations.

 Human Resources Director